ScoreUnder/pomfclip/README.md

 Requirements
 ------------

-* scrot OR gnome-screenshot to take a screenshot
+* scrot OR shutter OR gnome-screenshot to take a screenshot
 * node.js for json parsing
 * (optional) xclip to copy the URL to the clipboard
 * (optional) optipng to compress the screenshot